How to Calculate the Price of Gold Jewelry (Try Our Free Gold Value Calculator)

 Weighing Your Gold Jewelry at Home

 A digital scale, sensitive to the lightest of touches, is perfect for measuring the weight of your gold.
+However, do note kitchen scales can also round too aggressively.

 Opt for one calibrated to the minutest of weights, often to the hundredth of a gram, to ensure a precise measurement.